Starring: Eva Birthistle, Stephen Campbell Moore and Jeremy Sheffield

 |Un chien andalou much?|

-Ironically taking place in Christmas, the holiday where little brats usually have their way this wildly entertaining chiller and perversion of a happy holiday gathering is everything of a horror must-see is.
-It's clever,well-acted, beautifully shot, a freshly original take on a familiar story, and, above all, it's scary.
-Really scary.
+Ironically taking place in Christmas, the holiday where little brats usually have their way, this wildly entertaining chiller and perversion of a happy holiday gatherings is everything of a horror must-see!
+It's clever, well-acted and beautifully shot, this fresh take on a familiar story may just put the fear of unpredictable child's play on you!

 1 male accidentally sleighs head first unto garden harrow, later found gutted with a doll